makakiyoAnju/streamlabs-chat-with-avatar/README.md

-# This project is old and won't be getting any further updates/changes.
+# This project is old & won't be getting any updates/changes

 Click here for the latest: [Streamlabs - Custom Chat](https://github.com/makakiyoAnju/streamlabs-custom-chat)